 What looked like a black leather jacket in a room with average ambient light, becomes grey (be it dark grey or light grey) in a darkened room.
 Panel makers will try every trick in the book, from filters to backlight chicanery, to disguise this fact.

-Plasma as was, and now OLED, are self illuminating displays and do not suffer this torch-like trait.
+The likes of OLED or plasma screens are self-illuminating displays and do not suffer this torch-like trait.
 They even improve in rooms with low light, making them a great choice for movie fans.

 But don't feel too bad about LED LCD TVs.